 Why Focus Must Shift From What Restricts Women’s Employment To What Works For Them

-NEW DELHI: As a young PhD student just embarking on research, I was very certain that I wanted to contribute to the field of education economics.
+As a young PhD student just embarking on research, I was very certain that I wanted to contribute to the field of education economics.
 After completing my course work, I got a chance to visit Nasik and spend some time with an organisation, Pragati Abhiyan, which worked in the area of rural empowerment and livelihoods.
 Visiting the rural hinterlands and hearing the stories of people, especially women, in the Maratha-dominated region was my first brush with understanding the challenges women faced in the Indian labour markets.

 While most women did not work outside homes due to young children or family restrictions and household work that consumed their time, those who did toil on family fields or managed livestock seldom felt that they really did any meaningful ‘work’ in the usual sense of earning an income for the household.
 This experience influenced and shaped my research agenda and I decided to work in the field of gender and rural labour markets.